Fernando de Noronha: Discovery

-Assuming Quaresma is indeed Fernando de Noronha, then it's unknown who discovered it.
-One proposal is that it was discovered by a royal Portuguese mapping expedition that was sent out in May 1501, commanded by an unknown captain (possibly André Gonçalves) and also accompanied by Amerigo Vespucci.
-According to Vespucci, this expedition returned to Lisbon in September 1502, just on time to influence the final composition of the Cantino map.
-Unfortunately, Vespucci does not report discovering this island then – indeed he is quite clear that the first time he (and his fellow sailors) saw the island was on the 1503 Coelho expedition.
-However, there is a letter written by an Italian saying that a ship arrived "from the land of Parrots" in Lisbon on July 22, 1502 (three months before Vespucci).
+According to Vespucci, this expedition returned to Lisbon in September 1502, just in time to influence the final composition of the Cantino map.
+However, Vespucci does not report discovering this island then, instead stating that the first time he saw the island was on the 1503 Coelho expedition.

+There is a letter written by Venetian emissary Pascualigo on October 12, 1502, saying that a ship arrived "from the land of Parrots" in Lisbon on July 22, 1502 (three months before Vespucci).
 This could be a stray ship from the mapping expedition that returned prematurely, or another expedition altogether, about which there is no information.
-The timing of its reputed arrival (July 1502), makes it possible that it stumbled on the island sometime in March 1502, on the homeward voyage, well within Lent.
+The timing of its reputed arrival (July 1502), makes it possible that it stumbled on the island some time in March 1502, on the homeward voyage, well within Lent.